 Look After The Surroundings During Burning

-You will also need to ensure that the fireplace’s surroundings are kept looking like new to keep the fire where it needs to be.
-If the surroundings are made of stone or marble, they are just as susceptible to dirt and grime as other materials in the home.
-You also need to seal the stone to ensure that it does not become damaged by the fire.
+You will also need to ensure that the fireplace’s surroundings are kept looking like new to keep the fire where it needs to be and maintain its aesthetic appeal.
+If your fireplace surround is made of natural materials like stone or marble, remember that they are just as susceptible to dirt, soot, and grime as other surfaces in your home.
+Regular cleaning is essential to prevent buildup.
+You also need to properly seal the stone to ensure that it does not become stained or damaged by the heat and embers from the fire.
+This protective layer will make cleaning easier and prolong the life and beauty of your fireplace surround.

 Only Burn Wood and Check Out Creosote Logs